Bouliki972/bouliki/worldcup.md

 ---
 ## ⚽ Live Match Updates

+### Vozinha, the goalkeeper, the hero of Cabo Verde

+Cabo Verde, a small African island nation of only 500,000 people, managed to draw 0-0 against Spain, one of the favorites and holder of the European cup.
+This is actually more embarrassing than Switzerland.

+Cabo Verde players, following the example of their 40-year-old goalkeeper, fought successfully very hard.
+Anyone watching the game, perhaps except Spanish supporters, wanted them to score.
+Vozinha, who has played mostly at home throughout his career, was the man of the match.

+Here are the stats: Spain had 75% possession, but Cabo Verde’s goalkeeper made 7 huge saves.

+And the fun part?
+Vozinha went into the game with only 50,000 Instagram followers.
+Today, he already has over 6.8 million!
+And the number is growing.
+It's crazy—he now has more followers than the entire population of his own country multiplied by ten.

+Not to forget, this is the same African island team that eliminated Cameroon to get here.

+## ⚽ Archive

 ### 🇨🇼 Curaçao: A True David vs. Goliath.

 Curaçao is the smallest team of the tournament with around 160,000 inhabitants.
 This Caribbean island, known for its beaches, managed to: